CDA To Build Two Electric Bus Depots - UrduPoint

 CDA To Build Two Electric Bus Depots

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jan, 2024) The Capital Development Authority (CDA) has taken a delayed decision for construction of two electric bus depots in Islamabad.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Jan, 2024) The Capital Development Authority (CDA) has taken a delayed decision for the construction of two electric bus depots in Islamabad.

 The first batch of 30 out of 160 China-made buses arrived in Islamabad in the first week of the current month but the construction of two bus depots, which would take another six months, has been taken now.